 A new trailblazer for the Lee Roy Selmon Expressway was unveiled by the Tampa Hillsborough Expressway Authority on July 28, 2008.
 This coincided with the dropping of "Crosstown" from the expressway name.
 These signs replaced all other types of trailblazers.

 Selmon Expressway - Extension

 Two extensions of the Crosstown Expressway have been planned and, officially, are still on the books.
-The eastern extension into Brandon along Florida 60 was debated on and planned in the late 1980s but was effectively killed by local opposition.
+The eastern extension into Brandon along SR 60 was debated on and planned in the late 1980s but was effectively killed by local opposition.
 The eastern extension is not likely to be built, and it was not in the mid-2000s county 20-year transportation plan.

 The western extension of the expressway dates back to 1975, when detailed plans for the expressway were drawn.
 The state eventually spent some money acquiring land, but lacked the $70 million to build the road.
 Opposition arose from business leaders along Gandy Boulevard (U.S. 92), which would lose traffic to the Crosstown Expressway.
 No progress was made in the ensuing decades, leaving motorists without a direct connection between the Crosstown Expressway and the Gandy Bridge across Tampa Bay.